Intracytoplasmic morphologically selected sperm injection: Reliability

 In a study, in which thirteen authors from nine different research centers and ART clinics form France, Israel and Spain participated and brought together a set of 9012 in vitro fertilization (IVF) attempts made in cases of male infertility, 3339 (37.1%) using conventional ICSI and 5673 (62.9%) performed using the IMSE technique.
 In 15.9% of the attempts made using ICSI, no embryo was suitable to be transferred to the uterus of the patients; whereas in the case of the IMSE, this failure occurred only in 7.5% of the attempts.

 Disadvantages

 Despite its benefits, the IMSI has two drawbacks that makes it difficult to make it into public usage.
-One of these drawbacks is that the extra duration of the procedure is longer, ranging between 1.5 to 5 hours.
+One of these drawbacks is that the extra duration of the procedure is longer, ranging between 1.5 and 5 hours.
 This is due to the fact that it is more difficult for the doctor to locate all the sperm with such a significant optical increase.
 Additionally, due to the high cost of the equipment, IMSI is not available in all IVF laboratories.
 For these reasons, IMSI is only advisable when the specialist considers that the semen has a very poor quality, as well as in repeated cases of IVF or ICSI failures.